 Life on the Nile in the Roemer-Pelizaeus Museum

-Reconstructed temples, workshops and houses allow items be displayed as they were used in ancient Egypt.
+Reconstructed temples, workshops, and houses allow items to be displayed as they were used in ancient Egypt.
 Visitors can walk through a typical old Egyptian house filled with artifacts and reconstructed furniture to get a better impression of how the Egyptians lived.

 Death in the Desert in the Roemer-Pelizaeus Museum

 The Tod in der Wüste is the newest part of the Ancient Egyptian exhibition in the Roemer-Pelizaeus Museum.
 This large collection deals with probably the most stereotypical Egyptian obsessions: death and life after death.

 On display are not only many mummies of people and animals but also other objects and superb artworks associated with death, burial, and the dangers facing the dead in the afterlife.

 Lost Cultures of the Americas in the Roemer-Pelizaeus Museum

 The Versunkene Kulturen Alt-Amerikas is one of the largest and most important European collections of pre-Columbian artifacts from the Americas.
 It has items from many cultures but is especially known for items from Peru and the Andes.

 The permanent collection covers cultures from the Chavin (1200 – 200 BC) to the Inca (AD 1400 – 1533).
 The museum has an astonishingly large collection of pots, vessels, ceramic figures, and metalwork.

 Many works are in a remarkably well-preserved condition and show exceptional artwork.
 It is amazing that many of the very complex works survived in such good condition.
 The small erotica collection also receives much interest – these artifacts went far beyond the traditional fertility symbols.